 99. The French have more “second homes”, usually vacation homes, than citizens of any other country.

-100. The national flower of France is the iris.
+100. The national flower of France is the sword lily.
 Beginning in the 12th century, French kings adorned their robes, palaces, and flags with the “fleur-de-lis”, a highly-stylized version of the beloved iris.

 101. All countries have seemingly-nonsensical laws on their books.
 France is no exception, but at least one of these humorous laws reflects their national pride: It is against the law in France to name a pig “Napoleon”.